 Review report Corman-Drosten et al. Eurosurveillance 2020

-The retraction paper (for which they have set up their own website) contains 10 points of criticism, ‘major scientific flaws’ in their words.
+The retraction paper (for which they have set up their own website [archived copy]) contains 10 points of criticism, ‘major scientific flaws’ in their words.
 These range from wobbly primers and problems with annealing temperatures to the lack of a prescribed breaking point for the number of cycles.
 It would go too far to explain in detail here how such an RT-qPCR test works, just read it on Wikipedia and read, for example, an interesting thread by the Australian virologist Ian Mackay on Twitter in which he explains how to carry out the procedure in practice.

 Much of the criticism boils down to the fact that the primers and probes proposed in the Corman-Drosten article are not well chosen.
 Precisely those elements should recognize and multiply (parts) of the coronavirus RNA while ignoring RNA from other sources.
 According to Borger, the test is ‘completely non-specific’:

 The idea that patients who are now in hospitals and ICUs with Covid-19 would actually have flu is somewhat peculiar, given the fact that flu does not circulate at all at the moment (in the Netherlands at least) as can be seen in the NIVEL surveillance.
 I doubt that Borger really means that the Covid test is so non-specific that it can also turn out positive when someone is infected with influenza only.